The Negro Family: The Case For National Action: Reception and following debate

-From the time of its publication, the report has been sharply rebuked by civil rights groups and leaders such as the NAACP, Jesse Jackson, and Al Sharpton for allegedly exemplifying racism, cultural bias, and white patronizing.
+From the time of its publication, the report has been sharply rebuked by civil rights groups and leaders such as the NAACP, Jesse Jackson, and Al Sharpton for exemplifying racism, cultural bias, and white patronizing.
 Critics accused Moynihan of relying on stereotypes of the Black family and Black men, implying that Blacks had inferior academic performance, portraying crime and pathology as endemic to the Black community, and failing to recognize that cultural bias in standardized tests had contributed to apparent lower achievement by Blacks in school.

 The report was attacked for threatening to undermine the place of civil rights on the national agenda, leaving "a vacuum that could be filled with a politics that blamed Blacks for their own troubles."
 In an October 1965 speech, Martin Luther King Jr. referred to the Moynihan Report as a "recent study" which claimed that "the Negro family in the urban ghettos is crumbling and disintegrating."
 King worried that some people would attribute this "social catastrophe" to "innate Negro weaknesses" that could then be "used to justify neglect and rationalize oppression."

 In 1987, Hortense Spillers, a Black woman academic, criticized the report on semantic grounds for its use of the terms "matriarchy" and "patriarchy" when describing the African-American family.
 She argued that those terms, while useful when defining white families, did not apply in the same way to African-American families because of the legacy of slavery.